-The Supervisory Board supervises the management of the Bank and its duty of diligent and prudent conduct in line with powers defined in ZGD-1 and according to provisions of the ZBan-3, other regulations, and internal rules of the Bank (the Articles of Association of NLB and Rules of Procedures of the Supervisory Board of the NLB).
+The Supervisory Board supervises the management of the Bank and its duty of diligent and prudent conduct in line with powers defined in ZGD-1 and according to provisions of the ZBan-3, other regulations, and internal rules of the Bank (the Articles of Association of NLB and the Rules of Procedures of the Supervisory Board of the NLB).

 As of the date of this Prospectus, the Supervisory Board of the Bank consists of 10 members, of which 8 members represent the interests of shareholders and 2 members represent the interests of employees.
-Members of the Supervisory Board of the Bank representing the interests of shareholders are elected and recalled by the Bank's General Meeting from persons proposed by shareholders or the Supervisory Board of the Bank.
-Members of the Supervisory Board of the Bank representing the interests of employees are elected and recalled by the Workers' Council of the Bank.
+Members of the Supervisory Board of the Bank representing the interests of shareholders are elected and recalled by the Bank's General Meeting from persons proposed by shareholders or the Supervisory Board of the Bank representing the interests of employees are elected and recalled by the Workers' Council of the Bank.
 All Supervisory Board members must be independent experts.